vNeeL-code/A.G.I.-A.S.I./README.md

 4.  **Result:** You pay **$0/month**.
 You own your data.
 You switch agents instantly.
 ---
 - **Oracle_OS isn't an app you install.**
-It is a **Configuration Setup** that teaches your agents how to operate with device context amongst other agents like a switchboard.
+It is a MCP **Configuration Setup** that teaches your agents how to operate with device context amongst other agents like a switchboard.
 Such horizontal data scaling allows agents to utilise strengths and tools of other agents including features that are not uniform.
 (eg. Claude didn't do online verification and relied on training?
 Ask Grok and it will pull 100+ citations for Claude to use)
 ---

 ## 4. The Architecture: Garage vs. Car

-The industry wants you to believe your PC is the "AI Powerhouse" that Demands Nvydia products to be productive.
+The industry wants you to believe your PC is the "AI Powerhouse" that Demands Nvidia products to be productive.
 **They are wrong.** Your PC is stationary.
 Your life is mobile.
 Hence whole industry is slowly moving towards NPU optimisation for edge native devices.

 ### 📱 The SmartPhone/Android (The System)